From Size to Suspension to Conversion Kits, The Features of Bike Trailers that Really Matter

 8. Wheels & Maximum Speeds

 Tire Size: 16″ and 20″ tires are available on trailers.
-16″ tires are less stable than 20″ tires and are not recommended.
+20″ tires are worth the upgrade as they absorb bumps in the road better than 16″ tires, resulting in a smoother ride for both parent and child.
 To save on costs, trailers with 16″ tires often have plastic rims, which are prone to cracking and warping.
 20″ tires on metal rims offer the best performance and are available on trailers in all price ranges.
 Trailers with 20″ tires generally have a maximum recommended speed of 15 mph, while those with 16″ tires max out at 10 mph.

 All trailers that are sold with an option for a stroller are required to include a brake.
 The types of brakes range from a simple strap around a tire to a hand brake on the handlebars.
 While brakes are of minimal concern when used as a trailer, as a stroller or jogger, a well-designed parking or hand-brake can make a world of difference.